 Simple English definitions for legal terms

-Read a random definition: child support
+Read a random definition: fiscal period

 Definition: Winding up a corporation means ending its business and settling its debts.
 This happens when a corporation decides to close or goes bankrupt.
 The process involves paying off debts, selling assets, and making sure everything is taken care of before the business closes.
 After a corporation is wound up, it cannot do any more business except to finish closing down.
 In some places, a dissolved corporation can still be sued for a certain amount of time, but eventually, it cannot be sued anymore.